-These four devices need to meet rather stringent specifications.
-As an example, an external liner must be:
+These four devices need to meet the stringent specifications spelled out in 40 CFR 264.193(e).
+For example, an external liner must be:

 - Designed or operated to prevent run-on or infiltration of precipitation into the secondary containment system unless the collection system has sufficient excess capacity to contain run-on or infiltration.
 Such additional capacity must be sufficient to contain precipitation from a 25-year, 24-hour rainfall event.

 - Designed and installed to surround the tank completely and to cover all surroundings likely to come into contact with the waste if the waste is released from the tank(s) (i.e., capable of preventing lateral as well as vertical migration of the waste).